 The rtems.region\resize\segment directive is used to change the size in bytes of the specified segment.
 The size may be increased or decreased.
 When increasing the size of a segment, it is possible that the request cannot be satisfied.
-This directive is used to support the realloc() function in the Standard C Library.
+This directive provides functionality similar to the realloc() function in the Standard C Library.